What type of art was created during the Minimalist art movement?

 Die Fahne Hoch!
 By Frank Stella 1959: Unfurling the Flag of Innovation

 Frank Stella’s “Die Fahne Hoch!”
 (Raise the Flag!), crafted in 1959, is a pioneering work that challenged traditional notions of painting.
 Stella was driven by a desire to break free from the confines of the rectangular canvas and created a work that defied the conventional boundaries of artistic expression.
 The artwork’s irregular shape and stark black-and-white palette are symbolic of Stella’s commitment to innovation.
-“Die Fahne Hoch!” unfurls the flag of a new era in art, where form transcends tradition and paves the way for the avant-garde.
+“Die Fahne Hoch!” unfurls the flag of a new era in art, where form goes beyond tradition and paves the way for the avant-garde.

 Two Open Modular Cubes/Half-Off by Sol LeWitt 1972: Modular Precision in Three Dimensions